Connect with others who understand.

 Written by Kelly Crumrin

-There is no one test that is conclusive for a diagnosis of migraine.
-Migraine is generally diagnosed through a combination of a medical history and physical and neurological examinations.
-Blood tests, imaging scans, or a lumbar puncture may help rule out conditions with similar symptoms.
-The neurologist carefully considers the evidence before concluding that migraine is the correct diagnosis or ruling it out.
+No single test is conclusive for a diagnosis of migraine.
+Migraine is generally diagnosed through a combination of medical history and physical and neurological examinations.
+In some cases, blood tests, imaging scans, or a lumbar puncture may help rule out conditions with similar symptoms.
+A doctor carefully considers the evidence of all these tests before concluding that migraine is the correct diagnosis or ruling it out.

 Medical and Family History

-Depending on symptoms and frequency, criteria may point to a specific type of migraine.
+Depending on your symptoms and migraine attack frequency, these criteria may point to a specific type of migraine.

 Physical and Neurological Exams

-The doctor will perform a physical and neurological exam.
+Your doctor may perform a physical and neurological exam.
 The doctor will carefully examine your eyes and reflexes for signs of nerve damage.
 You will be asked to move your arms and legs in specific ways to test for weakness or lack of coordination.
-The doctor will test for loss of sensation by touching various parts of your body with a vibrating tuning fork, or sharp or dull items.
+The doctor will test for loss of sensation by touching various parts of your body with a vibrating tuning fork or sharp or dull items.
 The neurological exam provides an objective assessment of signs and symptoms that may suggest migraine or another condition.

 Imaging